pabloppp/pytorch-tools/readme.md

 For the quantization it relies in a differentiable function that you can see [here](torchtools/functional/vq.py#L4)

-The output of the model is a quantized tensor, as well as a Touple of the loss components of the codebook (needed for training) in the form: `qx, (vq_loss, commit_loss)`
+The output of the model is a quantized tensor, as well as a Touple of the loss components of the codebook (needed for training), and the indices of the quantized vectors in the form: `qx, (vq_loss, commit_loss), indices`

 When **creating a new instance of the module**, it accepts the following parameters:
   - **embedding_size**: the size of the embeddings used in the codebook, should match the last dimension of the tensor you want to quantize